Craig Irvin: Career

-In their review of his role in Utah Opera’s 2016 production of Figaro, The Salt Lake Tribune said of Irvin, “Baritone Craig Irvin was a strong foil, playing Count Almaviva as a suave bully who was redeemed by a lightning bolt of compassion at the end of the opera.”
+In their review of his role in Utah Opera's 2016 production of Figaro, The Salt Lake Tribune said of Irvin, “Baritone Craig Irvin was a strong foil, playing Count Almaviva as a suave bully who was redeemed by a lightning bolt of compassion at the end of the opera.”
 And in his role that year at LoftOpera as Macbeth, The Observer commented “As Macbeth, Craig Irvin flaunted a big, steely baritone as striking as his craggy profile.”

 Irvin has reprised his premier role of Lieutenant Horstmayer a number of times since his original performance in 2011 at Minnesota Opera, including in 2012 at Opera Philadelphia.
 Further performances were at Fort Worth Opera and Cincinnati Opera in 2014, Atlanta Opera in 2016, 2019 at Austin Opera, and Utah Opera in 2020.

 2017 found Irvin playing Excamillo in Carmen, a role of which the Texas Classical Review stated, “Though each generation finds new secrets in Carmen, Escamillo never changes: he needs a decent dynamic range, a sturdy swagger, and a beautiful, smooth vocal quality, all of which Irvin brought to the table.”
 Irvin was then described in his role as Dan Packard as “aptly heartless and blustering” in Dinner at Eight, “singing with a big, commanding baritone”.

-In 2018 Irvin appeared twice at the Wexford Festival Opera, once as Sherrif Jack Rance in La Fanciulla Del West, of which Opera Wire said “Irvin, was very impressive.
+In 2018 Irvin appeared twice at the Wexford Festival Opera, once as Sheriff Jack Rance in La Fanciulla Del West, of which Opera Wire said “Irvin, was very impressive.
 Stylishly dressed in black, his presence dominated the stage.
 He acted the role with such conviction that it would be impossible to doubt the malevolence of his intentions.”
 Continuing, they added “Irvin has a strong baritone with an interestingly colored timbre, which he successfully used to characterize Rance’s sinister nature.
 He sang with confidence, coated with a vocal swagger that gave him the necessary authority to convince in the role.”
 Also at the Wexford Festival, Irvin performed Dan Packard in Dinner at Eight.

 Irvin was honored with the Heinz Rehfuss Singing Actor Award by the Orlando Opera.
 Irvin was also recognized with an Honorable Mention in the Fourth Annual Excellence in Opera awards by Operavore.
 He was featured by Barihunks for his Zurga in the 2015 production at Utah Opera of Bizet's The Pearl Fishers, and in 2017 for his role at Minnesota Opera in Dinner at Eight.

 In 2020, Irvin joined Tenor Fernando Varela and Tenor Devin Eatmon to form The Serenad3.
 Their first album, Christmas Serenade was released as an EP in late November.